-- Auto sense faucets have been installed in all restrooms. - New brighter lighting has been installed in all student restrooms. - Classroom rugs, group tables, and extra furniture has been removed, and individual desks have been placed with six-foot gaps between student stations as practicable. - Students have their own designated space desk and seat sack with their own supplies, water bottle/hydro flask from home, cleaning materials, and hand sanitizer. - Signage will be added to the campus for social distancing reminders. - Social distancing and best practices signage posted around campus and shared with families. - Hooks were installed outside all classrooms. - Sneeze guards were added to student desks. - Air purifiers were placed in each classroom and are run throughout the school day. - The gym will be used for extended care only and have an air purifier. - Spot markers outside of classrooms and restrooms are six feet apart for students to line up.
+- Classroom rugs, group tables, and extra furniture has been removed, and individual desks or tables installed with six-foot gaps between student stations as much as practicable. - Students have their own designated space (desk/table) with their own supplies, water bottle, cleaning materials, and hand sanitizer. - Signage will be added to the campus for social distancing reminders. - Social distancing and best practices signage posted around campus and distributed to families - Hooks were installed for student personal supplies - Public space (eg, number of seats) has been minimized in the front office - EcoLab sanitation stations installed at custodial utility sink

-School Schedules and Routines Morning Drop-Off
+School Schedules and Routines

+Morning Drop-Off

-Drop-Off Hours: 7:45 - 8:10am Staffing: Teachers and Aides
+Drop-Off Hours: 7:45 AM - 8:00 AM Staffing: Teachers and Aides